-- If you were certified in 2019 or earlier, you’ll need to complete at least 50 CEUs.
-Of these, 10 CEUs must be Evidence-Based Practice (EBP).
+- If you were certified in 2021 or earlier, you’ll need to complete at least 50 CEUs.
+Of these, 10 CEUs must be considered Category A.

-- If you were certified in 2020, you’ll need to complete at least 25 CEUs, 5 of which must be EBP.
+- If you were certified in 2022, you’ll need to complete at least 25 CEUs, 5 of which must be considered Category A.

 When it comes to Athletic Training, there’s a lot to learn – and a lot to review.
 The topics for Continuing Education courses are myriad, but the categories comprise two different levels.

-- Level 1 refers to BOC-approved courses: EBP and Category A courses.
+- Level 1 refers to BOC-approved courses: Category A courses.

 - Level 2 refers to courses that are not BOC-approved: Categories B, C, and D.

 Although all CEU-providers must be accredited by the BOC, not all courses are BOC-approved.
 However, you can still use these courses towards your partial CEU requirement.